mediaarchivisttools/CompleteARR/README.md

 This tool will:
 - Connect to your Sonarr and Radarr instances
 - Show you all your quality profiles and root folders
-- Generate a log file (`CompleteARR_Logs/`) with all the information you need for configuration
+- Generate a log file (`CompleteARR_Logs/`) with all the quality profile and root folder information you need to configure your _Settings.ymls

 If the FetchInfo Tool cannot connect to Sonarr or Radarr then there is something wrong with the config and CompleteARR won't work.
+Go back and check your IP/Port/API

 ### Step 4: Configure Sets (Sonarr) & Mappings (Radarr)